jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts1.md

 # Acts 1

 ## Overview:
+Theme: The Holy Spirit
+Key Scripture: 1:8
+Time of Writing: Around 63 A.D.

+Chapters 1-12: The Acts of Peter (apostle to the Jews) Chatpers 13-28: The Acts of Paul (apostle to the Gentiles)

+Purpose:
+1. To show Gentile audience that Christianity was not a law-breaking Jewish sect but rather an inclusive message of grace perpetrated by law-abiding, reasonable men who were full of the supernatural power of God.

+Messages:
+1. The Church, as the Body of Christ, can not function apart from the ministry of the Holy Spirit. (key to Church is the gospel; key to the gospel is the Holy Spirit)
+2. Only by the power of the Holy Spirit can the Great Commission be fulfilled.

+#theosu

 Shortly before his ascent ot heaven, Jesus tells his disciples to wait in Jerusalem.
 They cast lots and replace Judas with Matthias.

 #### v.4-5
 >On one occasion, whlie he was eating with them, he gave them this command: "Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 For John baptized with water, but in a few days you will be baptized with the Holy Spirit."